-The Community Safety team are involved in dealing with a wide rage of community crime and enviro-crime issues, including but not limited to, the following core functions;
+The Community Safety team are involved in dealing with a wide range of community crime and enviro-crime issues which negatively affect the wider community's quality of life, including but not limited to, the following core functions;

 Abandoned Vehicles: Section 2 of the Refuse Disposal (Amenity) Act 1978, makes it an offence to abandon a motor vehicle, or any part of a motor vehicle, on a highway or any land in the open air.
 This includes any trailer intended or adapted for use as an attachment to a motor vehicle.
-Enviro-Crime Officers will assess the vehicle to decide whether it is abandoned.
+Enviro-Crime Officersin the Community Safety team will assess the vehicle to decide whether it is abandoned.
 There is no statutory definition of an abandoned vehicle and factors to take into consideration include but are not limited to; length of time at location, condition and damage to vehicle (e.g. unroadworthy, burnt out, contains waste), lacking one or more of its number plates, no registered keeper and is untaxed.
 The Council is under a duty to remove what is determined to be an abandoned vehicle.
 Section 3(2) and 3(2)(A) of the Refuse Disposal (Amenity) Act 1978 provides the notice periods before removal.
 A fixed penalty notice can be issued to anyone who abandons a vehicle and offenders can also be prosecuted.

 Bonfires: There is no specific law that makes it illegal to have a bonfire or prohibits the times they can be lit.
 However, the Council will take action if a smoke nuisance from a bonfire is caused.
 A bonfire that leads to complaints about smoke may be classified as a statutory nuisance under the Environmental Protection Act 1990.
 The person responsible may be served with a warning notice for persistent problems or if their actions are likely to interfere with other residents' comfort and enjoyment of their properties.
 The burning of industrial or commercial waste that cause black smoke is an automatic offence and can lead to prosecution.
-These offences are dealt with by the Environmental Health department; however Enviro-Crime Officers will investigate initial complaints and aim to resolve issues informally in the first instance.
+These offences are dealt with by the Environmental Health department; however Enviro Crime Officers the Community Safety team -will investigate initial complaints and aim to resolve issues informally in the first instance.

-Dog Fouling: If a dog fouls on public land, it is an offence if the person in charge of the dog fails to pick up the mess.
+Dog Fouling: The Anti-social Behaviour, Crime and Policing Act, 2014 provides powers to take enforcement action.
+Anyone reported for allowing their dog to foul may be served with a Community Protection Notice for the persistent, un-reasonable behaviour, detrimental to quality of life in a locality.
+If a dog fouls on public land, it is an offence if and the person in charge of the dog fails to pick up the mess.
+Any person found guilty of an offence could be liable to a level 4 fine (currently up to £2,500).
 Any person found guilty of this offence could face a fine of up to £1,000.
-Authorised Council officers can offer the opportunity of discharging any liability to conviction for the offence, by payment of a Fixed Penalty Notice of £50.
+Authorised Council Oefficers can offer the opportunity of discharging any liability to conviction for the offence, by payment of a Fixed Penalty Notice of £100. - of £50.
 A Fixed Penalty Notice may be issued by any authorised Council Officer if it is witnessed by the officer or there is sufficient evidence by a third party (e.g. a witness statement).
 Subject to sufficient evidence the Community Safety team will investigate complaints about dog fouling and carry out patrols in problem areas.